larriant/thephoenixproject.site/reclaimingutopia.md

 This workshop is about reclaiming our ability to imagine a better world.
 It’s about reconnecting with imagination and vision as core drivers of social change.

-For years we have been following the question: how can we give people an experience in a few hours that will open the doorway to a new way of living and being?
-And lay the seeds of utopianism and [metamodernism](https://metamoderna.org)?
+For years we have been following the question: how can we give people an experience in a few hours that will open the doorway to new ways of living and being?

-Our answers come together in the Imagining the Future workshop.
+Our answers come together in the Reclaiming Utopia workshop.

 By collectively exploring new visions for the future and how we can live them out in the present moment, we can discover how to actively embody the world we want to live in.